aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 ### Type Variable

-- The `type:` variable need to be applied to layer
+- The `type:` variable needs to be defined for each device in the fabric.
+- This is leveraged to load to appropriate template, to generate the configuration.

 **Variables and Options:**